avionschool/rails-base-project/notepad.md

     3. timestamp not working for newly sent messages but refreshing the page fixes it
         - maybe time interval between two consecutive messages should be calculated in the background job

+    4. if a user who participated in any conversation is deleted, app gets an error in displaying conversation partners

+    5. if a user who participated in any conversation is deleted, app gets an error in displaying conversation partners

 ## minor details to add:
     1. channel broadcast when item's status is changed
     2. deleting listing should prompt a verification modal